Skip to main content

 Are any of these a project requirement?

-Your handbook/document will be shared privately, and people will need to sign in to view it.
+Your document will be shared privately.
+People will need to sign in to view it.

-Who these people are is called a document's "Audience".
-An Audience is an allowlist - a list of people who have permission to access a document.
+Who these people are is called a document's "Audience" - a list of people who have permission to access it.

-To get here, click the Share button on your HOME page or DOCUMENT LIBRARY next to the appropriate document, then click the AUDIENCE MEMBERS tab.
+To get here, click the Share button on your home page or Document Library next to the appropriate document.
+This opens the Document Sharing panel, which has two sides:

-Your handbook/document can be shared "publicly".
-This means anyone who knows the link will be able to view it.
-They won't be asked to log in.
-The handbook/document will be a website anyone can go to from anywhere, on any device, 24/7.
+Your document can be shared publicly - anyone who knows the link can view it without logging in.
+It's accessible from anywhere, on any device, 24/7.

-You can view the link by choosing Links from the handbook/document's menu:
+View the link by choosing Links from the document's menu.

 Did this answer your question?